 - Medtronic, for a clinical trial of resynchronization after myocardial infarction.

 Post-marketing clinical research funding for clinical trial expenses, staff and salary support, with funding provided to Sentara Norfolk General Hospital, from the following companies:

 - Boston Scientific, for a post-marketing study of the subcutaneous implantable cardioverter-defibrillator.

 Dr. Herre serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

 - LifeNet Health, Board of Directors, Chairman, receiving reimbursement for travel expenses and honoraria.

 Yuli Kim, MD

 Dr. Kim serves as the medical director of the Philadelphia Adult Congenital Heart Center, a joint program between the Children's Hospital of Philadelphia (CHOP) and Penn Medicine as well as the fellowship director for the ACHD fellowship program at the Hospital of the University of Pennsylvania.
 She is an Assistant Professor of Medicine at the Perelman School of Medicine at the University of Pennsylvania and board certified in Adult Congenital Heart Disease.

 Dr. Kim completed her undergraduate degree at Georgetown University and medical degree from the University of Virginia.
 She was an Osler resident at the Johns Hopkins Hospital in Internal Medicine and went on to the Cleveland Clinic for Cardiovascular Medicine fellowship training.
 She completed a two-year fellowship in Adult Congenital Heart Disease at Boston Children's Hospital and the Brigham and Women's Hospital.

-As of September 2019, Dr. Kim reported no external relationships:
+As of August 2021, Dr. Kim reported the following external relationships: